ChainSafe/forest/documentation/src/cli.md

 still present in the message pool and/or messages that could not get included in a block.
 A positive `cur` number indicates all messages that are waiting to be included in a block.
-A high number here could mean that the network is enduring some congestion (if those messages are yours, you need to pay attention of the different fees you are using and adjust them).
-A positive `future` number means either that your forest node is not fully sync yet or if you are in sync that some messages are using a too small nonce.
+A high number here could mean that the network is enduring some congestion (if those messages are yours, you need to pay attention to the different fees you are using and adjust them).
+A positive `future` number means either that your forest node is not fully synced yet or if you are in sync that some messages are using a too small nonce.

 The `FeeCap cur` and `min-60` indicate how many messages from the sending